Yoctol/bottender/docs/advanced-guides-deployment.md

 now
 ```

-Then you will see something like the screenshot below.
+Then you see something like the screenshot below.

 ![](https://user-images.githubusercontent.com/662387/72136431-c382f400-33c3-11ea-9745-839c212c1b2e.png)